catch-design/fe-test/README.md

 -----
 # Code

+## Components
 Application code is found in the `./src` directory.

 The application is composed of the following components:

-    header - the application title
+    * header - the application title

-    form - the contact form for a user
+    * form - the contact form for a user which connects with CityService to get data for a list of cities

-    button - button component
+    * button component

-    separator - dashline which can be used across the app to separate components/blocks visually
+    * separator - dashline which can be used across the app to separate components/blocks visually

-    adventures - the component that manages state for Adventures and all child components (adventureList and adventureCard). it's also connecting to AdventureService and getting adventure data
+    * assets - the component that manages state for an asset and all child components (assetList and assetCard). it's also connecting to AssetService and getting adventure data

-    adventureList - list of adventures
+    * assetList - list of adventures

-    adventureCard - Represents a single instance of a adventure
+    * assetCard - represents a single instance of an adventure

-    gallery - a carousel gallery
+    * gallery - the simple comonent to represent a gallery (works with scrolling on desktop/mobile).
+It have a connection to GalleryService to get images.

-    footer - the component that contains child components such as sharebar, copyright and contactInfo
+    * footer - the component that contains child components such as sharebar, copyright and contactInfo.

+## Media Queries
+One of the requrements includes a different view for mobile and desktop which has been achieved with using media queries:

+    $max-mobile-page-width: 768px;
+    $min-desktop-page-width: 769px;

+Notice that a viewport size has not been discussed, so the size is using here - something that made more sense during development.
+Different devices viewport can be found under https://www.mydevice.io/ so you can make a decision what breakpoint to use for your app.

 -----
 # Style